Infineon/mtb-example-psoc6-csdadc/README.md

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
- 1.1.0   | Added support for CY8CPROTO-062S3-4343W, CYW9P62S1-43438EVB-01, and CYW9P62S1-43012EVB-01 kits<br> Updated to support ModusToolbox&trade; software v2.1<br> Minor formatting changes to the code
+ 1.1.0   | Added support for CY8CPROTO-062S3-4343W, CYW9P62S1-43438EVB-01, and CYW9P62S1-43012EVB-01 kits. <br> Updated to support ModusToolbox&trade; software v2.1<br> Minor formatting changes to code.
- 2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits<br> This version is not backward compatible with ModusToolbox&trade; software v2.1
+ 2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits.<br> This version is not backward compatible with ModusToolbox&trade; software v2.1.
- 2.1.0   | Updated to support ModusToolbox&trade; software v2.3<br /> Added support for CY8CKIT-062S4
+ 2.1.0   | Updated to support ModusToolbox&trade; software v2.3.<br /> Added support for CY8CKIT-062S4.
- 2.2.0   | Added support for CY8CEVAL-062S2 and CY8CEVAL-062S2-LAI-4373M2
+ 2.2.0   | Added support for CY8CEVAL-062S2 and CY8CEVAL-062S2-LAI-4373M2.
  3.0.0   | Major update to support ModusToolbox&trade; v3.0 and BSPs v4.X.
-This version is not backward compatible with previous versions of ModusToolbox&trade;
+This version is not backward compatible with previous versions of ModusToolbox&trade;.
+ 3.1.0   | Added support for CY8CEVAL-062S2-MUR-43439M2, CY8CPROTO-064B0S3, and CY8CPROTO-064S1-SB.
 <br />

 ---------------------------------------------------------